StarenseN/EtherStone/README.md

 ### Game Logic:

-When run (on codeskulptor) is hit:
+When run is hit (on codeskulptor):
   - 2 decks, 2 cards each (4 in total) are created.
 This number of cards per deck can be changed.
   - Both decks are shuffled.
   - Both players (known as: "Player" and "Computer") will fight card by card drawn from the top of the deck.